adobe/aio-cli-plugin-doc/README.md

 ARGUMENTS
   PATH  [default: .]
 Path to the doc directory

+OPTIONS
+  -t, --theme=theme  the theme to install (url to a git repo)
 ```

 ## `aio doc:run [PATH]`

-Run the Adobe docs locally
+Run a development version of the docs locally

 ```
 USAGE